 Manufacturers and distributors of dietary supplements do not need FDA approval before marketing a product but are legally responsible for selling safe products that are not adulterated with pharmaceuticals.
 If a supplement does contain active pharmaceutical ingredients then the FDA can deem them unapproved drugs and misbranded.
-Almost half of all FDA Class I drug recalls since 2004 involved dietary supplements that contained banned pharmaceutical ingredients, the report said.
+Almost half of all Class I recall: a situation in which there is a reasonable probability that the use of or exposure to a violative product will cause serious adverse health consequences or death drug recalls since 2004 involved dietary supplements that contained banned pharmaceutical ingredients, the report said.

 The report reviewed 247 recalled supplements and found that consumers could still purchase 10 percent of them six months or more after the recall.
 Of these, 67 percent contained one or more hidden pharmaceutical drugs, typically the same drug that prompted the initial recall.
 Some of the supplements still sold online contained additional drugs as well.